 Throughout the stages and tastings, you will meet colourful characters who will share their know-how and passion with you: prepare a meal with the Quechua communities of Lake Titikaka, discover the coffee plantations of Enrique, or the passion fruit trade of Don Mato, in the Lucmabamba valley, near the mythical Machu Picchu.

-This 16-day trip will make you discover the gastronomic and oenological specialties of several regions of the country: from the great Limenian cuisine to the high altitude vineyards of Cusco, passing through the desert of Ica or the specialties of Lake Titikaka, the landscapes that you will admire will be as varied as the food and wines that you will savor.
+This 16-day trip will make you discover the great Limenian cuisine to the high altitude vineyards of Cusco, passing through the desert of Ica or the delicacies from Lake Titicaca, the landscapes will be as varied as the food and wines that you will savor.
 Another way to be amazed by the magic of Peru.

 The most important wine-growing regions are the southern and central coast of Peru (to the west).
-The most exploited grape varieties are Sauvignon Blanc, Cabernet Sauvignon, Grenache and Barbera.
+The key grape varieties are Sauvignon Blanc, Cabernet Sauvignon, Grenache and Barbera.

-Located 300 km south of Lima, the city of Ica is the cradle of Peruvian viticulture.
-It is here that the first vines were brought here in 1540 by the Spaniards, making Peru the first country in Latin America to have vines.
+Located 300 km south of Lima, the city of Ica is the heart of Peruvian viticulture.
+It is here that the first vines were brought in 1540 by the Spaniards, making Peru the first country in Latin America to produce wine.
 The typical grape varieties of the region are Pedro Ximénes, Uvina, Criolla Negra or Quebranta.

-70km north-east of Ica, the city of Pisco is at the origin of the Peruvian national cocktail: the Pisco Sour.
-Pisco is a wine brandy (between 30 and 45 degrees) obtained by distillation of the grape, like Cognac, but without prolonging its ageing.
+70km north-east of Ica, the city of Pisco is home to the Peruvian national cocktail: the Pisco Sour.
+Pisco is a wine brandy (30 to 45 degrees) produced by distillation of the grape, like Cognac, but without prolonging its ageing.

 Discover our travel agency based in Lima since 20 years.
 Our travel designers are at your disposal to craft and operate your tailor-made holidays.
 We offer a personalized and qualitative service: we commit ourselves to answer you within 48 hours (working days), to listen, to make suggestions suitable to your wishes, and to involve you from the conception of your trip so that it becomes as close to you as possible.
 Our travellers can also count on 24-hour English-speaking assistance by phone, email and WhatsApp, flexibility and pro-activity according to your needs during your trip.